 What is an End of Life Doula?

-An end of life doula is someone that helps peacefully guide both a person that is transitioning through the veil as well as their loved ones by providing emotion and spiritual support, guidance on advanced planning, and helping a dying person outline what they would like their final days, weeks, and months to look like.
+An end of life doula is a non-medical assistant that helps peacefully guide both a person that is transitioning through the veil as well as their loved ones by providing emotional and spiritual support, guidance on advanced planning, and helping a terminal person outline what they would like their final days, weeks, and months to look like.
 An end of life doula, which may also be called a death doula, soul or death midwife, or transition coach, is there to answer questions, give information, and provide comfort and support to all of those involved in the process.

-As an end of life doula, I can be involved with a dying person and their family at any time, from when a terminal diagnosis is first given until the last breath, as well as offering support for the loved ones left behind.
+As an end of life doula, I can be involved with a dying person and their family at any time, from when a terminal diagnosis is first given until the last breath.
 I understand that death can be terrifying, and my main goal is to provide comfort and support, in the hope that the transition is not anxiety provoking, but rather one of peace and calm for all involved.

 The Three Phases of doula Work